 The WMI query is performed in semisynchronous mode, where result rows are fetched one at a time and there is a timeout on the fetching of a single row.
 If this parameter is not specified, 5000 (5 seconds) is used as the timeout value.

 Entity Set Attributes

-Each "row" returned by the WQL query is treated as a single Entity for integrity monitoring purposes, with the returned columns representing the attributes of the entity.
-Since WMI/WQL is an open-ended specification, there is no set list of available/supported attributes.
+Each "row" returned by the WQL query is treated as a single Entity for Integrity Monitoring purposes, with the returned columns representing the attributes of the entity.
+Since WMI/WQL is an open-ended specification, there is no set list of available or supported attributes.
 The query and the schema of the WMI object being queried will determine the attributes being monitored.

 For example, the WQLSet:

 <WQLSet namespace="Computer" wql="select * from RSOP_SecuritySettings where precedence=1" provider="RsopLoggingModeProvider" />

 ErrorCode, GPOID, KeyName, SOMID, Setting, Status, id, precedence